-The Crucifix painted by Giotto, the wooden Crucifix sculpted by Brunelleschi, and Masaccio’s Holy Trinity would suffice to establish the glory of the Church of Santa Maria Novella, but the church boasts many other works of art – both in painting and sculpture, as well as in architecture, as evidenced by the beautiful facade designed by Leon Battista Alberti.
+The Crucifix painted by Giotto, the wooden Crucifix sculpted by Brunelleschi and Masaccio’s Holy Trinity would suffice in themselves to establish the glory of the Church of Santa Maria Novella,but the church boasts many other works of art both in painting and sculpture and architecture, as evidenced by the beautiful facade designed by Leon Battista Alberti.

-> On a few days per month (most Sundays and many religious holidays), visitors can also tour the magnificent Great Cloister, currently part of the Scuola Marescialli e Brigadieri dei Carabinieri (military police school).
+Visitors can also tour the magnificent Great Cloister, currently part of the Scuola Marescialli e Brigadieri dei Carabinieri, on special open days.

-- Public Holidays – opening hours are regulated according to the day of the week
+- Public Holidays follow the times of the relevant day of the week

-- Last admission is 45 minutes before closing time
+The last entry is 45 minutes before closing time.

 Reservations entrance: cashier, ticket station side, next to the Tourist Information Point, Piazza Stazione 4.

 Visitors to the Basilica of Santa Maria Novella must respect the following rules: